noseandnose/ezrasnashim/replit.md

 - June 25, 2025.
 Integrated Sefaria API for Tehillim text instead of local database storage
 - June 25, 2025.
 Configured Vite to use VITE_API_URL environment variable for API calls
 - June 25, 2025.
 Updated API client to use environment variable for base URL configuration
+- June 25, 2025.
+Unified development server to serve both API and frontend on single port
+- June 25, 2025.
+Completed Sefaria integration with authentic Hebrew and English Tehillim text
 ```

 ## User Preferences